Paying for care services at home

 Capital held in joint accounts will be apportioned equally between the joint account holders.
 You may wish to seek independent financial advice with regards to managing joint accounts.

 If your capital is assessed as below £14,250 there will be no tariff income.
+This level of capital is disregarded in full.

 If your capital exceeds £23,250 you will be assessed as liable to pay the full cost of your care.

-If you own, or part own, any property or land other than a property you occupy as your main, only home, this may have an impact on the financial assessment and you may be assessed as liable to pay the full cost of your care.
-If this is the case, we would advise you to seek independent financial advice regarding your options to fund care fees, secured against the asset
+If you own, or part own, any property or land other than a property you continue to occupy as your main, only home, this may have an impact on the financial assessment and you may be assessed as liable to pay the full cost of your care.
+If this is the case, we would advise you to seek independent financial advice regarding your options to fund care fees, secured against the asset.

 All income should be declared.
 Certain income may be disregarded in the financial assessment.
 The assessment officer will consider any relevant disregards when completing the assessment.

-Should you have anyone living in the property with you who is over the age of 18 for example, a relative, spouse or partner of a relative, lodger, boarder or friend, they would be expected to make a contribution toward the household costs.
+Should you have anyone living in the property with you who is over the age of 18, for example a relative, spouse or partner of a relative, lodger, boarder or friend, they would be expected to make a contribution toward the household costs.

 The local authority is required to identify the minimum income you would require to meet you normal day to day expenses.
 This is called a minimum income guarantee and is determined using guidelines issued by the Department of Health.
 It is the minimum amount you would need to pay for normal utility bills, food and other day to day living expenses.